JoshOrndorff/recipes/text/3-entrees/storage-api/map-set.md

 We will store the members of our set as the keys in one of Substrate's [`StorageMap`](https://crates.parity.io/frame_support/storage/trait.StorageMap.html)s.
 There is also a recipe specifically about [using storage maps](./storage-maps.md).
-The storage map itself does track its size, so we introduce a second storage value for this purpose.
+The storage map itself does not track its size, so we introduce a second storage value for this purpose.

 ```rust, ignore